 - The SIZE of your home: It goes without saying that the size of your home, as well as it’s current state of repair, is a factor to consider if having your home painted.
 As a rule, if your home needs completely re-rendering before painting, add a week on to any timescale.

-So considering the above, how long will it take?
+So considering the above, how long will it take to paint a house?

 Here is a rough guide to how long it will take to paint your house.

 Add extra time if you are having decorators around during Autumn or winter as short daylight hours means the job will take longer.